The best logos of Y Combinator’s W21 batch – TechCrunch

 Aspen Cloud

 The muted rainbow has been used to death, but apparently they just didn’t mute it enough.
 Aspen Cloud goes all the way into pastels, but they’re harmonious enough that they suggest CMYK rather than other polychromatic logos.
-The leaf-tree combo is simple and memorable, they avoid weight and symmetry problems, and the colors are nicely arranged.
+The leaf-tree combo is simple and memorable, they avoid weight and symmetry problems and the colors are nicely arranged.
 On a white background it recedes harmlessly and on a black one it pops.
 Can’t say the same about the type, though.
 Can’t really say anything at all.

 PingPong